-The acquisitions do not result in a significant change in the Company's consolidated results of operations individually or in the aggregate; therefore, pro forma financial information has not been presented.
-The operating results have been included in the Company's consolidated financial position and results of operations since the acquisition dates.
+These acquisitions did not result in a significant change in the Company's consolidated results of operations individually or in the aggregate; therefore, pro forma financial information has not been presented.
+The operating results have been included in the Company's consolidated results of operations and financial position since the acquisition dates.
+The acquisition-related expenses incurred during the year ended July 31, 2014, were not significant and were included in general and administrative expenses in the Company's consolidated financial position and results of operations.